Helpful Gardening Tips

 The Trumpet Creeper tends to flourish in dry soil that is enriched with plenty of organic matter.
-This is why it is found naturally as far south as the Gulf coast, and as far north as the plains of South Dakota.
-This means it flourishes in USDA growing zones 4 though 9.
-It is a strong and vibrant vine that colonizes rapidly, but develops stunningly beautiful flowers.
+This is why it is found naturally as far south as the Gulf Coast and as far north as the plains of South Dakota.
+This means it flourishes in USDA growing zones four through 9.
+It is a vibrant and robust vine that colonizes rapidly but develops stunningly beautiful flowers.

-The Trumpet Creeper is best paired with strong shrubs and hardwood trees.
-It also looks fantastic around properties featuring home structures that reflect older, or historic periods.
+The Trumpet Creeper is best paired with solid shrubs and hardwood trees.
+It also looks fantastic around properties featuring home structures that reflect older or historical periods.
 Anyone who chooses to cultivate the Trumpet Creeper should do so in direct sunlight.
-While the vine can grow steadily in partially shady areas, exposure to the sun will help to coax production of the most visually pleasing yellow, orange, salmon, and deep red flowers.
+While the vine can grow steadily in partially shady areas, exposure to the sun will help coax the most visually pleasing yellow, orange, salmon, and deep red flowers.